salesking/king_dtaus/README.markdown

 * Create DTAZV debit advice
 * High test coverage to ensure software quality

+## Beta Version Info

+We are working on version 2 of the gem with some breaking changes!

+* account attributes now passed in as hash
+* renamed of account attributes client_xy => owner_xy
+* renamed account.account_number to bank_account_number
+* added iban/bic to account
+* DTAZV added

 ## TODOs

 * first gem with no todo's - never seen it, huh? - just kidding